 Your support can go a long way in easing the stress of a military move.
 Even if you live too far away to watch the kids or pitch in with the packing, there are ways you can make it easier for your loved ones to prepare for a PCS.

 Everything you need to know about PCS

-Military moves are different than moving as a civilian.
-Learn the ins and outs of a PCS so you will understand your service member’s experience.
+Military moves are different than civilian moves.
+Learn the basics about PCS so you can better understand your service member’s experience.

-Your service member will receive a PCS notification before orders arrive, but will not be able to schedule the move until orders are in hand.
-Military families may feel in limbo during the time in between because plans are always subject to change.
-So, while your service member and their family may look at schools and homes in the new location, they shouldn’t make any commitments until orders arrive.
+Your service member will receive a PCS notification before official orders arrive, but will not be able to actually schedule their move until orders are in hand.
+Military families may feel in limbo during the time in between because plans can change, even at the last minute.
+So, while your service member and their family may look at schools and homes in the new location, they shouldn’t make any commitments until they have official orders in hand.

-There are other differences between military and civilian moves, including:
+Other important differences between military and civilian moves include:

-- The cost to transport a pet is not covered.
+- For military moves, the cost to transport a pet is not covered.
 However, your service member may be reimbursed for some or all of the cost of quarantine in countries where that is mandatory.
 In addition, some installations and foreign countries have regulations that prohibit certain kinds of animals and certain breeds.
 Your service member should make sure to find out about pet regulations for their new duty station well before their move.
 Learn more about moving with pets.

 Helping your service member prepare for a PCS